Here we cover some options available to you, as well as some tips to be aware of as a single person seeking health insurance cover.

 - Government rebates: you might be given a rebate for having private health insurance if you earn less than a certain threshold amount

-Health insurance can also give you peace of mind, knowing you might not be thousands of dollars out of pocket if something unforeseen happens and may avoid lengthy waits for elective surgery.
-While it can be costly, given the strength of our public health system (particularly when it comes to emergency scenarios, low-risk procedures and situations where no waiting periods apply), it is a decision worth close consideration.
+Health insurance can also give you peace of mind, knowing you might not be thousands of dollars out of pocket if something unforeseen happens.
+It may also help you avoid lengthy waits for elective surgery.

 How to look for value when seeking singles health insurance

-As well as thinking about your life stage, you might also want to consider:
+As well as thinking about your life stage, you might also want to consider questions such as:

 - What level of health insurance do you want?